frankdean/trip-server-2/README.md

 adventurer.

 Trip Server 2 is a port of [Trip Server v1][trip-server], written mostly in C++.
-It can be run alongside an existing Trip Server version 1.11.x installation, as version 2 maintains database compatibility with version 1, with an `--upgrade` option to upgrade a version 1 database to version 2.
+Versions prior to v2.3.0 can be run alongside an existing Trip Server version 1.11.x installation, as these versions maintains database compatibility with version 1, by running an `--upgrade` option to upgrade a version 1 database to the current version.

 ### Features